dell/cosi/.github/pull_request_template.md

 - [ ] Backward compatibility is not broken

 # How Has This Been Tested?
 Please describe the tests that you ran to verify your changes.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration.

 - [ ] Unit testing
 - [ ] Integration testing